How I Switch Up My Beauty Products For Summer

 4. Powder foundation

-The reason is a nice light foundation powder feels lightweight on my skin, I don’t feel like my pores are clogged or I have a mask on.
+The reason is that a nice light foundation powder feels lightweight on my skin; I don’t feel like my pores are clogged or that I have a mask on.
 I can easily control how much I wear by putting it on in light layers.
-Plus, foundation powders like these also help with controlling facial shine throughout the day.
+Plus, foundation powders like these also help control facial shine throughout the day.

 5. Sheer foundation or tinted moisturizer

-The tinted moisturizer I've been using this summer is the Black Radiance Tinted Moisturizer.
+A tinted moisturizer I've used in previous summers is the Black Radiance Tinted Moisturizer.
 You can read a review about it here.

-When it comes to sheer foundations the one I've been trying out this summer is the Estée Lauder
+When it comes to sheer foundations, the one I like wearing during summer is the Estée Lauder

 Double Wear Sheer Long-Wear Foundation SPF 19.
-It's expensive so the only reason I decided to give it a try was because I got it on sale.
+It's expensive, so the only reason I decided to give it a try was that I got it on sale.

 6. Waterproof mascara

 Most mascaras stay in place whether they’re waterproof or not.
 But with waterproof mascara, you have one less thing to worry about slipping off and disappearing.
-One waterproof mascara I've used is the CoverGirl Professional Super Thick Lash Waterproof Mascara.
+Some waterproof mascaras I've used and liked are the L'Oreal Voluminous Mascara and the Maybelline Volum' Express Colassal Curl Bounce Mascara.

 7. Clinical deodorant